nahkd123/BlazeFly/README.md

 # BlazeFly
-A "fly for fuel" plugin for Minecraft
+This is a commissioned fork of the original [BlazeFly](https://github.com/ayybradleyjh/BlazeFly) plugin.

-Plugin information can be found here: http://dev.bukkit.org/bukkit-plugins/blazefly/
+Original plugin information can be found here: http://dev.bukkit.org/bukkit-plugins/blazefly/